 Since becoming CEO in 2019, she has grown Hanmi's total assets from $5.5 billion to $7.6 billion, an increase of 36%.
 She did this, she said, by strengthening the bank's balance sheet; diversifying its loan portfolio, which was concentrated in commercial real estate when she took the helm; expanding its products and services; and closing some branches and opening others, especially as the bank expanded into Texas, Illinois, and the eastern U.S.

-Under Lee's leadership, Hanmi has also expanded its Corporate Korea initiative, which offers banking services and support in both English and Korean to customers who do business with companies in Korea.
+Under Lee's leadership, Hanmi has also expanded its Corporate Korea initiative, which provides banking services and support to South Korean-based companies with operations in the U.S.

 In 2023, the bank enjoyed loan growth of 3.6%.
 Deposits grew by 1.8%, with noninterest-bearing deposits at 32% of total deposits.
 Lee said that Hanmi has focused on high-quality lending, disciplined underwriting and careful credit administration.
 She added that the bank has strong core deposits, healthy loan pipelines, a good-quality loan portfolio and a strong capital position.
 It serves multiethnic communities through a network of 35 branches and seven loan-production offices across nine states.